luca-nik/luca-nik/README.md

 I come from a scientific background: from early experiments frying molecules with ultrafast lasers to getting hyped seeing hundreds of CPUs grinding Quantum Mechanical simulations.

-After years in academia, I got hooked by the potential of blockchain technology.
+After years in academia, I became fascinated by the potential of blockchain technology.

 At [Urani.trade](https://github.com/urani-trade), I explored routing algorithms for optimal trade execution and intent-based systems to protect users from toxic MEV — [here are a few things I wrote with Team Agents](https://www.urani.trade/blog).